unfoldedcircle/integration-androidtv/docs/settings.md

   - When using mesh networking or professional networking gear, mDNS may be disabled or only specific mDNS services may be allowed.
     In such cases, please check the manufacturer's documentation on how to enable mDNS or specific mDNS services.
+- When using DHCP: a static IP address reservation for the Android TV devices is recommended.
+  A fixed IP address can speed up reconnection after the Remote wakes up from standby.

 ## Limitations and Known Issues